Skip to main content

 Wood River Sculpin

 In 2021 and 2022, Idaho Fish and Game staff returned to 22 stream reaches where redband trout were found in 2003 (Figure 1).
-Staff found that redband trout were no longer present at five reaches which were previously occupied by both redband trout in 2003 but were now entirely comprised of brook trout.
+Staff found that redband trout were no longer present at five reaches which were previously occupied by both redband trout and brook trout in 2003 but were now entirely comprised of brook trout.
 This is concerning as nonnative brook trout in western North America tend to outcompete native trout, often leading to displacement of the native fish.

 However, staff also found brook trout were no longer present at two reaches which are now completely occupied by redband trout.
-This was an unexpected finding and shows that redband trout might be able to brook trout displacement in some instances.
+This was an unexpected finding and shows that redband trout might be able to withstand brook trout displacement in some instances.
 At the remaining 15 stream reaches surveyed, both species were observed together (Figure 1).
 The stream reaches where redband trout and brook trout were displaced were small streams less than 5 meters wide suggesting small streams might be the most vulnerable reaches for displacement of either species.
 Brown trout were also present in the basin but were only found in low elevation mainstem river sections of the Big Wood and Little Wood rivers.
 At this time, brown trout are not considered a concern for redband trout.

 Trout species composition in the Wood River Basin